unixorn/awesome-zsh-plugins/README.md

 - [ssh-host](https://github.com/obolientsev/ssh-host) - Manage ssh with [fzf](https://github.com/junegunn/fzf).
 - [ssh-plugin](https://github.com/paraqles/zsh-plugin-ssh) - Plugin for `ssh`.
 - [ssh-quickconnect](https://github.com/breda/zsh-ssh-quickconnect) - Simple utility to quickly connect to hosts from your `ssh` config & `known_hosts` file.
+- [ssh-warrior](https://github.com/OfferPi/ssh-warrior) - Automatically changes your terminal background color based on the host you are `ssh`-ing into.
+Requires a terminal that supports OSC 11 / OSC 111 escape sequences (Kitty, iTerm2, Alacritty, GNOME Terminal, etc. all work great).
 - [sshinfo](https://github.com/SckyzO/zsh-sshinfo) - displays resolved SSH connection details (like the final hostname, port, user, and proxies) before connecting.
 This is useful for verifying your SSH configuration, especially when dealing with complex setups involving aliases, proxies, or multiple configuration files.
 - [sshpky](https://github.com/jeffzhangc/sshpky_zsh_plugin) - Auto updates git-repositories in the `$ZSH_CUSTOM` folder.
 - [sshukh](https://github.com/anatolykopyl/sshukh-zsh-plugin) - Will update your `known_hosts` file when you `ssh` into a server.